vmiis/your-company-business-portal/apps/bookkeeping/README.md

 https://vmiis.github.io/your-company-business-portal/apps/bookkeeping/index.html

-You can copy this folder to a folder under your GitHub account or any other static web server and run over there.
+You can copy this folder to any static web server and run over there.